 Water damage has now surpassed fire as Canada’s leading cause of personal property claims.
 Examples of water damage include flooding, sewer backup, broken pipes, leaky plumbing, and more.
-To help avoid water damage in your home, take a few simple precautions to decrease the chances of it happening to you.
+To help avoid water damage in your home, and unnecessary home insurance claims, take a few simple precautions to decrease the chances of it happening to you.

 INSIDE YOUR HOME